Ehrlichiosis is a bacterial infection transmitted by the bite of a tick.

 Human monocytic ehrlichiosis; HME; Human granulocytic ehrlichiosis; HGE; Human granulocytic anaplasmosis; HGA

 Dumler JS, Walker DH.
 Ehrlichia chaffeensis (human monocytotropic ehrlichiosis), Anaplasma phagocytophilum (human granulocytotropic anaplasmosis), and other anaplasmataceae.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 194.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 192.